sededu/sededu/README.md

 instructions for installing through pip, using either PyPI or from GitHub are forthcoming (see milestones).

-For now, you can clone the git repository to get the lastest version
+For now, you can clone the git repository to get the latest version

 ```
 git clone https://github.com/amoodie/sededu.git